 Unchecky automatically unchecks or declines offers of bundled program installation when you install new programs.

-Just install the program and it will make sure you don’t install anything unwanted apart from the main program.
-Although I will still recommend you to carefully check programs while installation to ensure you decline an offer that Uncheck might have missed (never happened to me yet, though).
+Just install the program, and it will make sure you don’t install anything unwanted apart from the main program.
+Although I will still recommend you to carefully check programs while installing to ensure you decline an offer that Uncheck might have missed (it has never happened to me yet, though).

 If you bought a new PC from a manufacturer, then most probably it will have pre-installed third-party apps (aka bloatware).
 In most cases, you don’t need these apps (at least, I never did).
 If you don’t want these third-party apps and want to get rid of them in one go, then PC Decrapifier is the tool you need.